altunenes/sorceress/docs/explanations of illusions.md

 ![CMCCAT2000output.png](./assets/CMCCAT2000output.png)

 Lateral inhibition is the phenomenon in which a neuron's response to a stimulus is inhibited by the excitation of a neighboring neuron (Bakshi and Ghosh, 2017).Neurons that are firing inhibit the stimulation of surrounding.
 Accordingly, only the neurons that are most stimulated and least inhibited respond (Cohen, 2011).

 It's an old-fashioned illusion that is probably known the most.
+I've added many parameters to this function to reproduce in distinctive ways.

 ```
 dotill(hsize,wsize,hlinefreq=12,wlinefreq=12,dotcolor=(0,255,0),dotradius=5,horizontalcolor=(14, 75, 3),verticalcolor=(14, 75, 3),horizontalthickness=4,verticalthickness=4,verticallines=True,horizontallines=True):